microsoft/Streamlit_UI_Template/README.md

 ## Embed CSS to Streamlit site  <a name="embed-css-to-streamlit-site"></a>

 To embed css file to streamlit follow these steps:
-1. Create CSS file in project directory.
-Use `style_example.css` as template.
+1. Create CSS file in the app's directory.
+Example for css file `style_example.css`.

 2. Create a standalone python file to open the css file.
 Example for python file `styling_example.py`:
 ```python